captkirk88/zevy-buildtools/README.md

 ## Getting Started

-1. Add `zevy-buildtools` to your Zig project build file.
+1. Add `zevy-buildtools` to your Zig project `build.zig` file.
 2. Import and configure in your `build.zig`:
    - See `example/build.zig` for usage patterns.
 3. Run the desired build commands as shown above.

+## Contributing

+Contributions are welcome!
+Ideas, kinda, just don't be dumb.

 ---